‘Calamari’ aka squid pasta

 www.habanaroma.com

-Aldo Restaurante – Vatican City, Italia
+Try Aldo Restaurant – Vatican City, Italy

-The first place to eat the Dude of Food came across after exiting the Vatican City museum is this sidewalk cafe called ALDO.
+The first place to eat that the Dude of Food came across after exiting the Vatican City museum is this sidewalk cafe called ALDO.

 After much walking, I was ready to sit down and have some nutritious authentic Italian lunch and the Aldo Restaurant provided it for me.
 The thoughtful staff, cool service and really good food left me feeling blessed and content and the meal was very reasonably priced.
+It was awesome to sit under the shadow of the Vatican and enjoy the grace of the Lord and be blessed with a deliciously preparred meal.

 “I would eat here all the time, if I was the Pope” exclaimed the Dude of Food.